rajukumarsingh72090/portfolio/README.md

 # resume file
-this is be for my practice
+this will be for my practice